15 Best Productivity Apps in 2026 You Should Know About

 Notion is a powerful note organizer, but there is a learning curve, so it might not suit everyone.
 And, its paid plans are a little on the pricier side compared to other top productivity apps.

-Notion has rolled out new pre-built templates, including Meeting Notes, Brainstorm Sessions, and Task Trackers.
+What’s new in Notion: Notion has rolled out new pre-built templates, including Meeting Notes, Brainstorm Sessions, and Task Trackers.

 Available for: Mac, Windows, Web, iOS, and Android

-Pricing: Free plan available; Paid plans start at $10 per user per month
+Pricing: Free plan available; paid plans start at $10 per user per month

 Obsidian — Best for creating knowledge systems